-- 3.14 In coming to its conclusion regarding the Academic Standards of the Graduates, the Panel notes, with appreciation, the following: - Graduate attributes are clearly stated in terms of programme educational objectives and programme intended learning outcomes, and a system, which is subject to continuous evaluation and review, is adopted to evaluate the level of graduate achievement. - The BSET programme has utilised standards published by professional international body for its benchmarking activities, which has resulted in the programme receiving accreditation. - In general, students' work is appropriate for the type and level of the programme and is comparable with what can be found at other institutions offering similar programme. - The levels of achievement of graduates meet programme aims and intended learning outcomes. - The work-based learning is properly managed and assessed to ensure appropriate learning experience. - There are policy and resolutions for the Senior Design Project that clearly state the roles and responsibilities of the supervisor and the student and the project is assessed by a panel that includes internal and external examiners. - There is a well-functioning and active programme advisory system that consists of the Program Industrial Advisory Committee and the Program Students Advisory Committee. - Alumni and employers are satisfied with the programme and its outcome. - 3.15 In terms of improvement, the Panel recommends that the Program should: - benchmark the BSET programme with similar programmes offered locally, regionally and internationally and expand the benchmarking activities to include all aspects of the programme and its outcomes - ensure that the monitoring process is embedded more firmly in the operational culture to ensure that assessments are properly aligned with the learning outcomes and that structured documentary evidence is maintained - expand the internal-moderation system to include a pre-assessment moderation for all courses and that pre- and post-assessment moderation is conducted by specialised faculty members - revise the moderation policy to include external moderation of assessment tools beyond the Senior Design Projects.
+- 3.14 In coming to its conclusion regarding the Academic Standards of the Graduates, the Panel notes, with appreciation, the following: - Graduate attributes are clearly stated in terms of PEOs and PILOs and there is a system, which is subject to continuous evaluation and review, utilised to evaluate the level of graduate achievement. - In general, students work is appropriate for the type and level of the programme and is comparable with what can be found at other institutions offering similar programme. - The levels of achievement of graduates meet programme aims and intended learning outcomes - The work-based learning is properly managed and assessed to ensure appropriate learning experience. - There are policy and resolutions that clearly state the roles and responsibilities of the supervisor and the student and the grading is done by a panel that includes internal and external examiners. - There is a well-functioning and active programme advisory system that consists of the Program Industrial Advisory Committee and the Program Students Advisory Committee. - Alumni and employers are satisfied with the programme and its outcome. - 3.15 In terms of improvement, the Panel recommends that the College should: - benchmark the BSEE programme with similar programmes offered locally, regionally and internationally and expand the benchmarking activities to include all aspects of the programme and its outcomes - ensure that the monitoring process is embedded more firmly in the operational culture to ensure that assessments are properly aligned with the learning outcomes and that structured documentary evidence is maintained - expand the internal-moderation system to include a pre-assessment moderation for all the courses and that pre- and post-assessment moderation is conducted by specialised faculty members - revise the moderation policy to include external moderation of its assessment tools beyond the Senior Design Projects.

-Judgement 3.16 On balance, the Panel concludes that the program satisfies the Indicator on Academic Standards of the Graduates.
+On balance, the Panel concludes that the program satisfies the Indicator on Academic Standards of the Graduates.